- NAME: Merv Griffin

 Merv Griffin was an American television host and business magnate.
 From a love of puzzles and games, he built an empire.
 His game shows, talk show, hotels, and other media commodities made him one of the richest men in the world.
 He first conceived the show Jeopardy! in 1964, then Wheel of Fortune in '75.
 He purchased the Beverly Hilton Hotel in the 1980s.
 Griffin died of prostate cancer in 2007.

-Mervyn Edward Griffin Jr., was born July 6, 1925, in the San Francisco, California, suburb of San Mateo.
+Mervyn Edward Griffin Jr., was born July 6, 1925, in San Mateo, California.
 He learned how to play piano from an aunt was soon playing the pipe organ and singing in churches.

 At age 19, Griffin abandoned his college studies for show business, singing on San Francisco Sketchbook, a nationally syndicated program based at radio station KFRC.
 Freddy Martin, a fan of the show, asked Griffin to tour with his big band orchestra, which he did for four years.